AnnyaB/Scenery-Maker/README.md

-## Optional Task
+## Optional Task: Scenery Building with Java OOP (Using BlueJ)

-- Inside this scenery there is a truck, a tree and sun
+In this optional exercise, you’ll create a simple graphical scenery in Java that includes a truck, a tree, and the sun.

-- Optional task project from course work
-- We are programming in java using bluej, you can install the version 5.2.1 as well or continue with IntelliJ
-- Bluej is effiecient for graphical OOP
-- You can visualise OOP Objects, Classes, Methods and fields.
-Hence, learn better
-- Feels like a game when you engage yourself with constructing client and supplier classes
-- You can change the picture class as you wish and add more stuffs inside the scenery
-- However, if you want to add more real objects like parallelograms etc.. then you need to add a new class called "Parallelogram".
-(Which I think you wouldn't require for now)
-- Update the picture class as required, if you are trying to look into the canvas class(which I suppose you might want to, but you don't actually need to) All the best although, make sure to not touch the code inside the Canvas class unless you are adding new Classes or colors
+This task is ideal for those working in BlueJ (version 5.2.1), although IntelliJ can be used as well.
+However, BlueJ offers unique features for graphical object-oriented programming (OOP) that make it especially suitable for visualizing the relationships between objects, classes, methods, and fields.
+Working in BlueJ feels like constructing a game, allowing you to see how client and supplier classes interact in real-time.

+## Getting Started

+You’ll primarily work within the Picture class, which you can modify to enhance the scenery.
+Feel free to experiment!
+Add more objects to the scenery if you'd like.
+If you want to incorporate more complex shapes (like parallelograms), create a new class named Parallelogram.
+Although you can access the Canvas class to better understand how objects are drawn, avoid changing its code unless you're adding new classes or colors.

+## Running Your Program

-- For runtime flexibility, I have added seperate java files as well.
-You would be able to access the whole code and see the output wihtout using bluej
+For greater flexibility, individual Java files have been provided.
+You can run the entire code and view the output without BlueJ.
-- Have fun :)
+Enjoy the Task!
+This exercise is designed to make learning OOP concepts enjoyable and interactive, so have fun experimenting with building and modifying your scenery!